oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_ivdep/README.md

 In order to understand and apply `ivdep` to loops in your design, it is necessary to understand the concepts of loop-carried memory dependencies.
 Unlike many other attributes that can improve a design's performance, `ivdep` has functional implications.
 Using it incorrectly will result in undefined behavior for your design!

 ### Loop-Carried Memory Dependencies
-A *loop-carried memory dependency* refers to a situation where memory access in a given loop iteration cannot proceed until memory access from a previous loop iteration is completed.
+A *loop-carried memory dependency* refers to a situation where memory access in a given loop iteration cannot proceed until a memory access from a previous loop iteration is completed.
 Loop-carried dependencies can be categorized into the following cases:
 * **True-dependence (Read-After-Write)** - A memory location read in an iteration that must occur after a previous iteration writes to the same memory location.
 * **Anti-dependence (Write-After-Read)** - A memory location read must occur before a future iteration writes to the same memory location.
 * **Output-dependence (Write-After-Write)** - A memory location write must occur before a future iteration writes to the same memory location.